Skip to main content Skip to main navigation

 National Grid has been alerted of scammers that will contact customers via phone or in person and claim to be from National Grid.
 Although tactics may vary, many scam reports include someone claiming to be from National Grid and will inform the customer that they have a past due balance on their utility bill.
 Scammers will demand payment, make threats to turn off power, and try to rush customers into making an immediate payment.
 Similar scams have been reported by utility customers across the U.S.

 Scammers may also contact customers via email and attempt to lure recipients into clicking on a link, visiting a malicious website, revealing account information, or calling a phone number.
-Learn more about protecting yourself from email scams.

-Along with this, we continue to receive several reports of phone scams, including robocalls offering 25% off future bills.
+We have also received several reports of phone scams, including robocalls offering 25% off future bills.
 These calls are not officially from National Grid and are used as a way for scammers to obtain account information.

 If you’re concerned about the status of your account, please call National Grid customer service.
 If you think you’ve fallen victim to a scam, call your local law enforcements officials and the Attorney General’s office immediately.